The following information describes our on-campus master's program. For info on our online program, visit

 CIS 675 Design and Analysis of Algorithms

-In each of the core courses a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
-Candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.
+In each of the core courses, a student is assigned an additional grade based solely on his/her performance in the final comprehensive examination of the course.
+The candidate is required to achieve an average grade of B- (2.667) or better in these four final exam grades.

 Also, the conditions for successful completion of MSCS degree are:

 At most two courses at 500 level may be included in the program of study.